 Plato does however provide us with one notable guide: the name.
 ‘Pistis’ is not at his time an established word for a doxastic condition.
 Thus by using it in this way he is innovating – or at the very least, firming up something suggested by a few Presocratics (see below).
 He must then have had some special reason for choosing this as a label – he must have wanted to evoke some connotation of the word.

 In Plato’s time and before, pistis is the standard word for trust or confidence in a person, god, or object, and it later becomes the standard Christian word for faith.
-Some translators of the Republic do pay special heed to these connotations, giving ‘faith’ or ‘conviction,’ and a few interpreters mention interpretations on this basis: for Annas “the word suggests confident belief” (1981, 248); for Crombie pistis is “the condition in which we are entitled to be confident because we can actually see the thing about which we are judging”(1962 vol 2., 76).
+Some translators of the Republic do pay special heed to these connotations, giving ‘faith’ or ‘conviction,’ and a few interpreters elaborate: for Annas “the word suggests confident belief” (1981, 248); for Crombie pistis is “the condition in which we are entitled to be confident because we can actually see the thing about which we are judging”(1962 vol 2., 76).

 This is a promising strategy, but I want to show that we can go further: the name in fact gives us a lot to go on.
-By looking at how Plato uses ‘pistis’ elsewhere in the Republic, and also at how both he and his predecessors use not only the noun but also its cognate verb and adjective, pisteuô and pistos, we can derive a specific account of this condition which fits with Plato’s broader usage, and also makes sense of the little he gives us to go on in the Divided Line.
+By looking at how Plato uses ‘pistis’ elsewhere in the Republic, and also at how both he and his predecessors use not only the noun but also its cognate verb and adjective, pisteuô and pistos, we can derive a fleshed-out account of this condition which fits with Plato’s broader usage, as well as with the specifics of the Divided Line.

 On the account that I will defend, pistis is belief constituted by trust in an informant’s testimony.

 I show how this account emerges from uses of pistis, pistos and pisteuô up to Plato’s time.
-I then show that this account licenses us in leaning heavily on Republic X’s use of ‘pistis’ to illuminate pistis on the Divided Line, end by arguing that Plato has in mind trust in the reports and commands of experts – including, most importantly, the expert philosophical rulers of the good city or soul.
+I then show that this account licenses us in leaning heavily on Republic X’s use of ‘pistis’ to illuminate pistis on the Divided Line.
+I end by arguing that the Divided Line’s pistis should be understood as belief constituted by trust in the reports and commands of experts – including, most importantly, the expert philosophical rulers of the good city or soul.

 II.
 Pistis before Plato